 Green is one of the most common colors across cultures, often evoking the vibrant foliage of forests and the verdant fields of nature.
-Its hues are calming due to its shorter wavelength and are generally perceived as less intrusive and more soothing.
+Its hues are calming due to their shorter wavelength and are generally perceived as less intrusive and more soothing.

 7UP